Effective Ways to Respond to Clients Asking for Discounts

 1. Be Honest and Transparent

 One of the best ways to handle a client request for a discount is to be honest and transparent.
 Explain to them that you understand their budget concerns but also be clear about your own business needs.
-You could say something like:
+For example:

 "I appreciate your interest in our product, and I understand that you're looking for ways to save money.
 Unfortunately, we're unable to offer a discount at this time due to the cost of production and other business expenses.
 However, I would be happy to discuss other ways we can work together to make this product more affordable for you."